History of USM Alger (1937–1962): 1944–45 season

-We can conclude from the above that the strong level reached by USM Alger this season is the result of several factors, chief among them the determination of those in charge of managing this young team, as well as their constant commitment to raising the club’s flag high.
+The level reached by USM Alger this season is the result of several factors, chief among them the determination of those in charge of managing this young team, as well as their constant commitment to raising the club's flag high.
 They succeeded in overcoming the many challenges and harsh conditions surrounding the team and football in general, in a context marked by war, poverty, and the harsh realities of daily life.
 The engagement of the supporters and fans of the club around this young team also played a crucial role, providing valuable support during the most critical moments, especially when facing experienced opponents with a rich footballing history and a respectable level of management and practice.

-During the previous period, which we refer to as the time of the Second World War an extremely difficult era marked by chaos, transition, and numerous challenges the doors of USMA remained wide open to young people of all backgrounds, who were met with warmth and consideration.
-The club played a noble role in education, training, and genuine cultural and sporting guidance.

 Post-war career

 Like many Algerian clubs, USM Alger was heavily affected during World War II.
 Official football activities were halted, and only informal matches were held under strict French colonial supervision.
 After the war ended, Algerian Muslim players and club officials, including those at USM Alger, faced significant repression.
 Many were banned from returning to sporting activities, particularly those suspected of political involvement or support for the nationalist movement.
 USM Alger was directly impacted by the massacres of May 8, 1945, which left a deep scar on the club.
 Some of its members were killed or injured during the brutal French crackdown.
 In remembrance of these tragic events, the club adopted its iconic red and black colors as a lasting symbol of sacrifice and mourning, according to club leaders and contemporaries.